 Know some Woonwinkely work that invites people to see gender, race, ability, age, etc. in a different way?
 Or reminds people to open their ears to a different perspective or world view?
 We're thinking printed works like zines, books, prints, etc. but surprise us!
 If you have an artful product with this kind of thought-provoking message or backstory, we'd like to see it.

 What's Woonwinkely, you ask?
-It's probably gorgeously colored, well-designed, simple, and sunny.
+It's probably gorgeously colored, well-designed, and simple.

 Send us a note at firstname.lastname@example.org with the subject line: See in Color.